cocotb/cocotb/documentation/source/writing_testbenches.rst

-If a test coroutine completes without `failing` or `erroring`, or if the test coroutine, or any coroutine :func:`~cocotb.fork`\ ed by the test coroutine, raises :exc:`cocotb.result.TestSuccess`, the test is considered to have `passed`.
+If a test coroutine completes without `failing` or `erroring`, or if the test coroutine or any running :class:`~cocotb.Task` raises :exc:`cocotb.result.TestSuccess`, the test is considered to have `passed`.
 Below are examples of `passing` tests.